 We say an egg hatches, but in reality, the shell of the honey bee egg simply dissolves.
-Eggs will develop in 2-4 days depending on the weather.
-When an egg does "hatch" it becomes a honey bee larva.
+A Queen bees eggs will develop in 2-4 days depending on the weather.

 Honey Bee Larva

-For a honey bee, the larva stages last about 4-6 days.
-A honey bee larva is really just a feeding machine and is basically a small digestive system.
+For honey bees, the larva stages last about 4-6 days.
+A honey bees larva is really just a feeding machine and is basically a small digestive system.
 They soak in their food like a bath through absorption.

 Honey Bee Larvae Health

 When you look at your honey bee larvae and they are glistening white, that is a great sign they are healthy.
-If the honey bee larvae look coffee-coloured or yellow-coloured, then the hive may have a disease.
+If the bee larvae look coffee-coloured or yellow-colored, then the hive may have a disease.

 In the larva stage, honey bee larvae grow by shedding their skin.
 A honey bee larvae will shed their skin around 6 times, and these are called molts.
 Their weight grows by 900 times and they will receive around 1300 visits per day by worker bees.
 Wow, that's some high maintenance babies!